oblinger/HookAnchorApp/T/Career/RES/RES Numbers.md

 (end-to-end product releases with defined caps delivered by AF.)
 - 2015 1
 - 2016 2
-- 2017 16proj
+- 2017 16-proj
-- 2018 39proj
+- 2018 39-proj
-- On NOV 2018 we were working on 16 workstream at one moment time)
+- On NOV 2018 we were working on 16 work stream at one moment time)
 - 2019 plateau (same or maybe little bigger than 2018)
 - 2020 slightly smaller than 2019 (was shaping to be bigger before covid)

 #### 20+ FTE over 3 years - Residential Solar Project
 On the low side it was just Eddie with 3devs+1pm+1QA.
-For a month in march2020 we hit the hight side of 13 Average 7py over 3 years 2018-2020
+For a month in march2020 we hit the hight side of 13 Average 7 py over 3 years 2018-2020

-**notes**
+WHAT WERE THE NAMES OF THE KEY AF SP PROJECTS:
+Tmac -
+Eddie -

-A: Over the course of three years, we built and refined the computational infrastructure driving their rapid penetration into this key market.
+A: Over the course of three years, we built and refined the computational infrastructure driving their rapid penetration into the consumer solar market.
 This included:
-•	Workflows - Customized to scale all aspects of this new market:
+- Workflows - Customized to scale all aspects of this new market:
      Quote generation & sales * Ordering + approval process * Order & shipment tracking * Installer workflow & portal
-•	Analytics – To monitoring and optimize costs and time
+- Analytics – To monitoring and optimize costs and time
-•	Infrastructure –
+- Infrastructure –

-Performance Modeling

-* performance modeling & performance monitoring
+- Performance Modeling & performance monitoring

 Design optimization stuff
 Installer stuff